-Our appropriately trained program staff, all recovered alcoholics and many alumnae of our programs, understand what each woman is going through.
-They provide supervision, encouragement, and instruction for each woman trying to get well during her two weeks stay.
+Our appropriately trained program staff, all recovered alcoholics and many alumnae of our programs, understand what each person is going through.
+They provide supervision, encouragement, and instruction for each individual trying to get well during their two week stay.

 Combining Social Detox with Community

 To help ensure long-term, sustainable recovery, First Step clients are strongly encouraged to “stay close to Maggie’s” and participate in our Next Step program and our Community program.
 The Next Step program is a structured three-phase, nonresidential recovery program for alcoholics that lasts approximately three months and consists of recovery education, group meetings, mentorship with meeting chairs, and more.
-The Community program serves as a continuum of care consisting of community, fellowship, meetings, and service opportunities available to all women in recovery, at any stage of her recovery.
-To learn more about our First Step or Community meetings, please contact us.
+The Community program serves as a continuum of care consisting of community, fellowship, meetings, and service opportunities available to all individuals in recovery, at any stage of recovery.
+To learn more about our programs or for information on attending meetings, please contact us.